Restaurant guest feedback ON THE LINE HERO

 Use this template to ask your guests about their experiences in your restaurant.
 These survey questions will give you the data you need to make informed changes and improve the overall dining experience.

-Get free downloadRestaurant owners should always be looking for feedback, even if what comes back isn't all positive.
-Good or bad, guest feedback is vital to the success of your restaurant.
-By listening to your customers and responding to their thoughts, you can improve the dining experience and build customer relationships.
-In addition, positive guest feedback posted online can help build your brand reputation and establish your restaurant in your local community and beyond.
+Restaurant owners should always be looking for feedback from their customers, even if what comes back isn't all positive.
+Good or bad, guest experiences are vital to the success of your restaurant.
+By listening to customers and responding to valuable feedback, you can improve the dining experience and build customer relationships.

-Ask directly on your POS
+1. Ask Directly on your POS

 One of the easiest ways to get feedback from every customer is through the technology you use.
 Investing in a POS system that asks guests for feedback at checkout can reveal invaluable data about each guest’s experience.
-You’ll also be able to track feedback at all times (and look back on trends), making it easier to tell if a server needs some extra training, or if your guests aren’t loving a particular menu item.

-The Toast Guest Feedback tool makes it super easy.
-On Toast Go™, for example, guests can be prompted with a thumbs up or thumbs down option as they’re checking out, accompanied by a checkbox to indicate whether they'd be open to a manager reaching out to learn more about their experience.
-This means you have the opportunity to speak with guests who take their food to go and then leave a negative review, even if they don't dine in the restaurant.
+This function means you have the opportunity to speak with guests who take their food to go and then leave a negative review, even if they don't dine in the restaurant.
 Additionally, it can be set up to text you (or the manager) whenever the thumbs-down is selected, so you can deal with customer issues before they leave the restaurant.

 A well-timed apology coupled with a special offer can turn a negative experience into a positive one, and most importantly, it can prevent a guest from writing a negative Yelp review when they get home.

-When you have the chance to collect information like this, you can reach out to guests who've left positive reviews to ask them to share their experience on social review sites or include them in marketing campaigns.
+When you have the chance to collect information like this, you can reach out to guests who've left positive reviews to ask them to share their experiences on social review sites or include them in marketing campaigns.

 Email remains one of the most effective ways for a business to gather feedback.
 For starters, email requires the recipient to act.
 They must either delete the email or open it.
 It will live in their inbox forever until they do something.